danalite/autool/README.md

 # AuTool Scripts
 AuTool is a programming framework to automate your desktop tasks.

-You can think of it as a desktop version of Greasy Monkey, which allows you to do many things with ease.
+To put it simple, it is like a desktop version of Greasy Monkey, which allows you to do many things with ease.
 AuTool provides a scripting language with a rich set of APIs to interact with your desktop.
 Check out our [showcases](#showcases) to see what you can do with AuTool.

 ## Installation
 - Windows TBA